santorsola-teaching/datasets_group1/README.md

-# Course Datasets for Genomic Data Analysis with nf-core (A.Y.
+# Course datasets for genomic data analysis with nf-core (A.Y.
 2026-27)

 This repository contains example datasets assigned to **Working Group 1** for the practical sessions of the **LABOS 2026-27** class ("Laboratory of advanced bioinformatics for omics sciences").